Academic Affairs Policies

 I. Responsible Executive and Office:

-Responsible Executive: Executive Vice President, Provost and Dean of the Graduate School (Provost)
+Responsible Executive: Executive Vice President, Provost and Dean of the School of Graduate Studies (Provost)

 Responsible Office: Office of Academic Affairs

 II.
-Entities Affected by this Policy: Graduate Assistants in the Graduate School
+Entities Affected by this Policy: Graduate assistants in the School of Graduate Studies

 III.
 Procedures: